IgniteUI/igniteui-documentation/topics/02_Controls/igTree/08_igTree_Optimize_Performance.md

         }
         ```

-    2.  **Set data source in ASP.NET MVC Helper.**
+    2.  **Set data source in ASP.NET MVC.**

-        Set the data source of the `igTree` using the ASP.NET MVC Helper API
+        Set the data source of the `igTree` using the %%ProductNameMVC%% API

         **In ASPX:**